 FEDVIP is a voluntary, enrollee-pay-all insurance program.
 It is sponsored by the U.S. Office of Personnel Management (OPM) and offers eligible participants a choice between ten dental insurance companies.

-The main difference is that under FEDVIP you have a choice of carriers.
+Under FEDVIP you have a choice of carriers.
 Currently FEDVIP offers the following dental plans:

 - Aetna Dental